-If you're one of more than 4.4 million living with diabetes in the UK, planning a holiday with your condition can be stressful.
-It can be difficult managing your normal routine on holiday, but there are plenty of travel insurance policies available to you.
+If you're one of more than 5.6 million living with diabetes in the UK, planning a holiday with your condition can be stressful.
+It can be difficult managing your normal routine on holiday, there should be plenty of travel insurance policies available to you.

-Finding the right policy can give you that extra peace of mind while you're away, especially knowing you're sufficiently covered.
+Finding the right policy can give you that extra peace of mind while you're away, especially knowing you've got cover.

 Can I get travel insurance as a diabetic?